Rønnebæksholm: History

 The estate is first mentioned in written sources dating back to 1321.
-Although the Due noble family had formerly owned the estate, from 1321 until 1399, it was owned by members of the Moltke family.
+Although the Due noble family had formerly owned the estate, from 1321 until 1399 it was owned by members of the Moltke family.
 In 1399, Fikke Moltke ceded the property to Margaret I, and it then remained in possession of the Danish monarchy until the 16th century.

 In 1513, Christian II had Gert Bøsseskytte construct Denmark's first gunpowder factory on the estate lands.
 In 1571 the estate ceased to be a possession of the crown when Frederick II granted the lands to Caspar Paslick, a diplomat and nobleman.
 It remained in the Paslick family for three generations, until it was sold by Knud Paslick to Edel Urne in 1646.
 The estate was passed down to descendants of Edel Urne and her husband Pros Mund until 1727, when the family was forced to auction off the property.
 It was acquired by Johan Rantzau Mund and then Christoffer Tage.
 Tage was the first owner of the estate that was not a member of the nobility.
 Under his ownership, parts of the main building were renovated and the estate acquired several adjoining properties.
 Tage sold the property to Jens Müller in 1750, who owned the estate for just three years until his death.
 His widow, Barbara Marie Munthe, passed ownership of the property to her second husband, Christian Walterstorff.

-The estate was then was briefly owned by Carl Juel, before it was purchased in 1761 by Peter Collet.
+The estate was then briefly owned by Carl Juel, before it was purchased in 1761 by Peter Collet.
 Peter died in 1763 after falling from his horse, and ownership was passed to his brother, Johan Collet.
 Johan sold the property in 1777 to Magnus Beringskjold, who was later accused of high treason and arrested Rønnebæksholm in 1781.
 He spend the rest of his life imprisoned at Bergenhus Fortress.
 After his arrest, the estate became property of his wife, Marie Christine von Cappelen.
 In 1782, she formally sold it to their son, Ditlev Beringskiold, who the following year was ennobled as Ditlev Wedelsparre for his faithful service to the crown, thus renouncing his father's name.
 Wedelsparre sold the property in 1798 to Joachim Moltke, who owned it until his death in 1820.
 It was then inherited by his widow, Ellen Brun de Neergaard who lived on the estate for 10 years until she sold it.